nomic-io/nomic-bitcoin-js/README.md

 }
 ```

+> [!WARNING]
-It is critical that the user understands that deposits to this Bitcoin address **will be lost** if they are sent after the expiration time.
+>It is critical that the user understands that deposits to this Bitcoin address **will be lost** if they are sent after the expiration time.
 Addresses typically expire 4-5 days after creation.
 Do not save the address for later use, and warn the user not to reuse the address, even though multiple deposits to the same address will work as expected before the address expires.

 ### Fee rates